North America

 Blue Ridge Flea Market in Saylorsburg

-Blue Ridge Flea Market is one of oldest operating markets in Saylorsburg.
-It is arguably one of largest flea markets in Pennsylvania as well.
-The current location of this market is in Monroe County, and has been accepting shoppers and vendors since 1976.
-Their location suits those who are residing in New York, Lehigh Valley, new Jersey and Pocono Mountain Resorts.
+Blue Ridge Flea Market is one of the oldest operating markets in Saylorsburg.
+It is arguably one of the largest flea markets in Pennsylvania as well.
+The current location of this market is in Monroe County, and it has been accepting shoppers and vendors since 1976.
+Their location suits those who are residing in New York, Lehigh Valley, New Jersey, and Pocono Mountain Resorts.
 It is because you can find them a short ride away from these places, just off Routes 115 and 33.

-As for the vendors, there are more than 300 of them here selling many types of interesting merchandise for all ages.
-These items mostly include collectables, jewelry, antiques as well as some locally-grown fresh produce.
+As for the vendors, there are more than 300 of them here, selling many types of interesting merchandise for all ages.
+These items mostly include collectibles, jewelry, antiques, as well as some locally-grown fresh produce.
 They are open every Saturday & Sunday until the end of October.
-Other benefits of visiting Blue Ridge Flea Market are their free parking and KC’s Grill eatery which serves quality meals.
+Other benefits of visiting Blue Ridge Flea Market are their free parking and KC’s Grill eatery, which serves quality meals.

 Neighborhood Flea located in Pittsburgh

-One of famous Pittsburgh flea markets is the Neighborhood Flea.
+One of the famous Pittsburgh flea markets is the Neighborhood Flea.
 In 2014, Neighborhood Flea opened for those who want to shop for vintage items while enjoying good food and entertaining live performances.
-In here, you can find all all kinds of antiques, books, furniture and even clothes from the amazing vendors at this market.
+Here, you can find all kinds of antiques, books, furniture, and even clothes from the amazing vendors at this market.
 Also, there are some delicious food that will satisfy your hunger there.
-The Neighborhood Flea market is located at 28th inside Pittsburgh’s Strip district.
+The Neighborhood Flea Market is at 28th inside Pittsburgh’s Strip District.

 Root’s Old Mill Flea Market in Manheim

-After many years of operation the Root’s Country Market & Auction purchased this mill, resulting the name change to what is today.
-The best day to come here is on Tuesday since you will have access to over 175 vendors selling antiques, jewellery, antiques and many more.
-Another day which there are fewer vendors available is Saturday.
-On Saturdays, what you see here is different and more modest but you will still a lot of hand-made items here.
+After many years of operation, Root’s Country Market & Auction purchased this mill, resulting in the name change to what it is today.
+The best day to come here is Tuesday since you will have access to over 175 vendors selling antiques, jewelry, antiques, and many more.
+Another day on which there are fewer vendors available is Saturday.
+On Saturdays, what you see here is different and more modest, but you will still see a lot of hand-made items here.

 Rice’s Market located in Bucks County